divslinger/Android-Merchant-App/README.md

 Why accept Bitcoin Cash?
 - Say goodbye to credit card fees!
 Bitcoin Cash costs absolutely nothing to receive
 - Customers pay less than a penny in transaction fees to send
 - No registration is required to accept BCH.
-Just download a free, open-source wallet, like the official Bitcoin.com Bitcoin Wallet
+Just download a free wallet like the official Bitcoin.com Bitcoin Wallet
 - No one can freeze your wallet
 - No one can seize your funds
 - No one can block your payments